Sumcheck-based delegation of quantum computing to rational server: Sumcheck-based rational delegated quantum computing

 In this subsection, we consider an $n$-qubit polynomial-size quantum circuit $U$ with $k=O(\log{n})$ output qubits.
 Let $\{q_z\}_{z\in\{0,1\}^k}$ be the output probability distribution of the quantum circuit $U$, where

 and $I$ is the two-dimensional identity operator.
 We show that if the quantum server is rational, the classical client can efficiently obtain the estimated values $\{p_z\}_{z\in\{0,1\}^k}$ with high probability such that $|p_z-q_z|\le1/f(n)$ for any $z$ and any polynomial $f(n)$.
 Therefore, for example, the classical client can approximately sample with high probability in polynomial time from the output probability distribution $\{q_z\}_{z\in\{0,1\}^k}$ of the quantum circuit $U$.
 Before proposing our rational delegated quantum estimating protocol, we calculate $q_z$ using the Feynman path integral.
-Let $U=\prod_{i=L}^1u_i$, where $u_i$ is an elementary gate in a universal gate set for all $i$, and $L$ is a polynomial in $n$.
-The probability $q_z$ is calculated as follows:
+Let $U=\prod_{i=L}^1u_i$, where $u_i$ is an elementary gate in a universal gate set for all $i${\red ,} $L$ {\red be} a polynomial in $n${\red , $s^{(i)}$ be an $n$ bit string for $1\le i\le 2L-1$ except for $i=L$, and $s^{(L)}$ be an $n-k$ bit string.
+For simplicity, we also define $s$ as a shorthand notation of the $(2L-1)n-k$ bit string $s^{(1)}s^{(2)}\ldots s^{(2L-1)}$.} The probability $q_z$ is calculated as follows:

 Here, we define